Who is this article for?

 Advanced rule logic with "AND" / "OR" blocks

-Let's say you've set up a trigger and rule that rewards onboarded partners 10% for each sale, however you want to ensure your partners refer customers that stay active for at least 3 months - unless it's an enterprise sale of course!
-In that case, you'll give the partner the reward right away.
+Let's say you've set up a trigger and rule that issues commissions to onboarded partners 10% for each sale, however, you want to ensure your partners refer customers that stay active for at least 3 months - unless it's an enterprise sale of course!
+In that case, you'll give the partner the commission right away.

 Rules can be grouped with conditional logic (OR, AND) to help you model the business logic that makes sense for your program and revenue streams.